httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Security Considerations

-[CVE-2019-9513] aka "Resource Loop", is a DoS attack based on manipulation of the RFC 7540 priority tree.
-Extensible priorities does not use stream dependencies, which mitigates this vulnerability.
+{{?RFC7540}} stream prioritization relies on dependencies.
+Considerations are presented to implementations, describing how limiting state or work commitments can avoid some types of problems.
+In addition, [CVE-2019-9513] aka "Resource Loop", is an example of a DoS attack that abuses stream dependencies.
+Extensible priorities does not use dependencies, which avoids these issues.

-{{Section 5.3.4 of ?RFC7540}} describes a scenario where closure of streams in the priority tree could cause suboptimal prioritization.
-To avoid this, {{?RFC7540}}
-states that "an endpoint SHOULD retain stream prioritization state for a period after streams become closed".
-Retaining state for streams no longer counted towards stream concurrency consumes server resources.
-Furthermore, {{?RFC7540}}
-identifies that reprioritization of a closed stream could affect dependents; it recommends updating the priority tree if sufficient state is stored, which will also consume server resources.
-To limit this commitment, it is stated that "The amount of prioritization state that is retained MAY be limited" and "If a limit is applied, endpoints SHOULD maintain state for at least as many streams as allowed by their setting for SETTINGS_MAX_CONCURRENT_STREAMS.".
-Extensible priorities does not use stream dependencies, which minimizes most of the resource concerns related to this scenario.

-{{Section 5.3.4 of ?RFC7540}} also presents considerations about the state required to store priority information about streams in an "idle" state.
-This state can be limited by adopting the guidance about concurrency limits described above.
-Extensible priorities is subject to a similar consideration because PRIORITY_UPDATE frames may arrive before the request that they reference.
-A server is required to store the information in order to apply the most up-to-date signal to the request.
-However, HTTP/3 implementations might have practical barriers to determining reasonable stream concurrency limits depending on the information that is available to them from the QUIC transport layer.
+{{frame}} describes considerations for server buffering of PRIORITY_UPDATE frames.
+HTTP/3 implementations might have practical barriers to determining reasonable stream concurrency limits depending on the information that is available to them from the QUIC transport layer.

+{{server-scheduling}} presents examples where servers that prioritize responses in a certain way might be starved of the ability to transmit payload.

+The security considerations from {{STRUCTURED-FIELDS}} apply to processing of priority parameters defined in {{parameters}}.

 # IANA Considerations